 - There are signals when there’s an error with the installation.
 So if certain red spots don’t go green, or you hear some bleeping… you know you’ve gone wrong somewhere.
 This means that you can have the utmost confidence that the seat will stay where it is supposed to.

 - It is both a rear-facing and forward-facing seat.
-We want to keep our boys facing backward as long as possible, it is after all 5 times safer!
+We want to keep our boys facing backward as long as possible, it is after all so much safer!
 But when the time comes to turn them around, this car seat will be up to the task.
 So it’s an investment that will last for many more years… until Boy 2.0 is 105cm tall, when he’s about 4.

 - All BeSafe seats are top of their class on safety by all the right international external testing.
 ADAC in Germany performs the tests.
 They developed the most modern criteria for crash testing children’s car seats in Europe.
 They adapt their tests to today’s car standards and traffic.
 International studies of traffic injuries form the basis for ADAC’s crash tests.